larammerce/docs/8.x/theme-development/galleries.md

 ```html
 hct-random-select
 ```
-That is, the order is random, if not set, in order of priority.
+This attribute tells the system to sort the gallery items in a random order; if not set, the order would be sorted by the priority of each item.

-There is an **ul** tag in the **div** tag, it must have a hidden class.
+There is an **ul** tag in the **div** tag, It must have a hidden class using bootstrap or any other frameworks or the display: none style in any implementation.

 ```html
 <ul class="hidden-xl hidden-lg hidden-md hidden-sm hidden-xs" hct-gallery-fields>